laravel/docs/socialite.md

     composer require laravel/socialite:4.4.1

-> {note} The latest version Socialite doesn't support Laravel 5.7.
-The last supported version is 4.4.1.
+> {note} The latest version Socialite does not support Laravel 5.7.
+The last supported version is Socialite 4.4.1.

 <a name="configuration"></a>
 ## Configuration